-David Bach is Deputy Dean & Professor in the Practice of Management at the Yale School of Management.
+David Bach is Deputy Dean for Executive Programs and Professor in the Practice of Management at Yale School of Management.
 An expert in political economy, his research and teaching focus on business-government relations, nonmarket strategy, and global market regulation.
-At Yale SOM, he teaches a core MBA course on State & Society as well as an elective course on Nonmarket Strategy.
+His course “The End of Globalization?” received the 2018 Ideas Worth Teaching Award from the Aspen Institute.

-A winner of multiple teaching awards, Bach was named one of “40 under 40” business school professors by Poets & Quants, one of the “Top 50 business school professors on twitter”, and has twice given a GMAC keynote address on innovation in management education.
+A winner of multiple teaching awards, Bach was named one of “40 under 40” business school professors by Poets & Quants, one of the “Top 50 business school professors on Twitter,” and has given three GMAC keynote addresses on innovation in management education.

-Bach enjoys working with the media and is frequently quoted on topics including the international economy, financial markets, the European Union, business-government relations, and innovation in management education in leading international news outlets such as the Financial Times, The Economist, New York Times, L.A.
-Times, BBC, Reuters, Times of India, and South China Morning Post.
+Bach enjoys working with the media and is frequently quoted on topics including the global economy, the future of globalization, business-government relations, and innovation in management education in leading international news outlets such as CNN, the Financial Times, The Economist, New York Times, L.A.
+Times, Huffington Post, Wall Street Journal, BBC, Reuters, Times of India, and South China Morning Post.

 A native of Germany, he received his Ph.D. and M.A. in Political Science from the University of California, Berkeley, and holds a B.A. magna cum laude in Political Science and International Studies from Yale University.